hb-ye/bikesharing-trip-datasets/README.md

 # bikesharing-trip-datasets

-This page maintains a list of trip datasets of bikesharing systems in different cities.
+This repository maintains a list of trip datasets of bikesharing systems in different cities.

 Most datasets are from docked bike sharing systems.
 These datasets are listed on <a href="docked.md"> this page </a>